dgranas/nmseq/README.md

 -mm, --mismatch: allow mismatches in bam alignments (default is no mismatches)

--f, --samflag: set the SAMFLAG, default is 131 for R2 reads
+-f, --samflag: set the [SAMFLAG](https://broadinstitute.github.io/picard/explain-flags.html) default is 131 for read paired, read mapped in proper pair, second in pair

 --header: keep header in sam file (default is no header)

 --keepsam: keep sam files (default is they are deleted)

---refnames: csv file containing <reference name>, <shortened name>
-  for example: gi|12044..., 28S
+--refnames: csv file containing: [reference name], [shortened name] for example: gi|12044..., 28S